Arsenal21/software-license-manager/README.md

 -   License activity log, track requests and activations per license (new)
 -   Admin stats widgets (new)
 -   Send emails on expiration and activation
--   Language support (spanish and english)
+-   Language support (Spanish and English)
 -   Woocommerce product type
 -   Pass license info to woocommerce order
 -   Expiration reminder (Emails the user when the license expires)
--   User can manager and view licenses from my account's page
+-   User can manage and view licenses from my account's page

 ## ✅ Compatibility